QUOTES-China and U.S agree deal on audit dispute | Law-Order

 - Hong Kong

 Washington and Beijing have reached an agreement allowing U.S. auditors to inspect China-based accountants, the first step in a process that could prevent around 200 Chinese companies being kicked off American stock exchanges.
-KAI ZHAN, SENIOR COUNSEL, CHINESE LAW FIRM YUANDA
+SAMUEL SIEW, MARKET SPECIALIST, CGS-CIMB, SINGAPORE

-The agreement shows "both sides have strong wills to solve this issue."
-"Cooperation has not completely broken down despite the Sino-U.S. rivalry."
+"This is seen as a positive first step.
+However, things are not fully cast in stone yet, as seen from the various sudden reversals in the past."
+KENNY NG, SECURITIES STRATEGIST, CHINA EVERBRIGHT SECURITIES, HONG KONG

-"In implementation, both sides could easily clash on some technical details, so uncertainty remains."
-THOMAS HAYES, MANAGING MEMBER, GREAT HILL CAPITAL, NEW YORK
+"I think if the agreement is finally to be reached, the market sentiment will keep improving, which will support the Hong Kong stock market, especially the technology sector.
+"For the short term, the HSI will keep the upward momentum and may challenge the 21,000 level next week.
+For the midterm, the recovery progress of the Chinese economy will be the core factor for the stock market."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)